Chart Color Schemes

 In terms of cultural diversity, Newport - Bilgola records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Newport-Bilgola's cultural diversity is roughly comparable to the wider region's average, with 75.6% of its population born in Australia, 91.0% being citizens, and 92.9% speaking English only at home.
-Christianity is the predominant religion in Newport-Bilgola, making up 48.0% of its population.
-Notably, Judaism is slightly overrepresented, comprising 0.4% compared to Greater Sydney's 0.3%.
+Newport-Bilgola's cultural diversity was found to be roughly in line with the wider region, with 75.6% of its population born in Australia, 91.0% being citizens, and 92.9% speaking English only at home.
+Christianity was found to be the main religion, comprising 48.0% of people in Newport-Bilgola.
+Judaism showed an overrepresentation with 0.4% of the population compared to 0.3% across Greater Sydney.

 Frequently Asked Questions - Diversity